 Later we discussed the Catholic Irish Guilt – how funny she brought it up as I was just discussing with one of my classmates about New England Irish Guilt.
 She is what she calls a lapsed Catholic, and her grandfather is very upset with her for that.
 Through this discussion, she told me about the laundry system.
-If you are a young girl and you get pregnant you are taken away from your home, and while pregnant you work in laundry factories, After your child is born, it is take away from you, and you go back to your life.
-She said that so many Irish babies have been brought to America in the early 1900s and that the American Woman would stuff pillows or other soft objects underneath their clothes to make them look pregnant when they arrived in Ireland, and the leave with one of these Irish babies.
+If you are a young girl and you get pregnant you are taken away from your home, and while pregnant you work in laundry factories, After your child is born, it is taken away from you, and you go back to your life.
+She said that so many Irish babies have been brought to America in the early 1900s and that the American women would stuff pillows or other soft objects underneath their clothes to make them look pregnant when they arrived in Ireland and then leave with one of these Irish babies.

-March 10, 2019 around 4 in the afternoon:
+March 10, 2019, around 4 in the afternoon:

-There is the distinct aroma in the brewing process at St. James Gate that reminds me of my home in Summit Point, the smell from the basement as it wafted to the kitchen: the scent of my former husband’s brewing from the added hops we grew along the split rail fence of our front yard.
+There is the distinct aroma in the brewing process at St. James Gate that reminds me of my home in Summit Point, the smell from the basement as it wafted to the kitchen: the scent of my former huhusband’srewing from the added hops we grew along the split rail fence of our front yard.
 I walk up the seven floors of the storehouse now converted to a museum and redesigned in the shape of a pint glass, and I immerse myself in the history and raise my toasting glass to Dr. Woodland.

-Later, I visited the Book of Kells and the Longhouse at Trinity College and once again, I fell back into the land of imagination and wish I could have been a part of the creation of the Book as I stared into the glass showcase and wondered at the skill and talent of the artists who painstakingly drew such tiny, intricate details.
+Later, I visited the Book of Kells and the Longhouse at Trinity College, and once again, I fell back into the land of imagination and wish I could have been a part of the creation of the Book as I stared into the glass showcase and wondered at the skill and talent of the artists who painstakingly drew such tiny, intricate details.

 Choir practice.
 I was not allowed to photograph or video the choir, so that is why this is the floor.

-March 9, 2019 around 9-10 at night:
+March 9, 2019, around 9-10 at night:

 I walked through the door of Christ Church Cathedral and wondered in awe of the masonry and the talent and strength to build it, I know it is not the original structure built by a Viking King in 1030, but the site remains the same when the Anglo-Normans rebuilt it in in the 12th and 13th century.
 How much of the original look remains the same?

-In the evening after dinner, I studied the angles and perspectives of the streets, a city design I recognize from my time in Prague.
+In the evening after dinner, I studied the angles and perspectives of the streets, a city design I recognized from my time in Prague.
 I will forever and always be fascinated with how light plays a role in perspective.

 On March 8, 2019, I will be flying to Ireland with my graduate class to visit schools in Galway and the Aran Islands.
 My goal is to post my daily reflections on this site.
 As I ready myself for the trip by reading articles on Ireland Education and watching Irish movies on Amazon Prime and Netflix, I thought back to my trip to Finland last year.
 I made the mistake of not bringing a laptop with me to end the night by posting about the day and downloading pics.
-When I came back, I did work on my required presentations to my school, community organizations, and for a school board meeting.
-What stood out to me is how Finland relied on 80% lecture notes that the students took by hand.
+When I came back, I did work on my required presentations to my school, community organizations, and a school board meeting.
+What stood out to me is how Finland relied on 80% of lecture notes that the students took by hand.
 Then there was an individual objective test, which determined what students needed reteaching.
 Then an individual project, and then after that was completed a group project – what we refer to as project-based learning.
 They reasoned that students needed to know the material before he/she could finish a project on it or even begin to work collaboratively with other students on a project.

-I am excited to see what I will. learn in Ireland.
+I am excited to see what I will learn in Ireland.